-There are still so many unknowns in the upcoming school year, and we don’t know how well we will be able to adapt.
+There are still so many unknowns in the upcoming school year, and we don’t know how well we will adapt.
 But as professionals, we will rise to the occasion.

-Let us find a way on how we can deliver the best quality of education we can offer during this time, while also taking into consideration our students’ unique situations.
+Let us find a way to deliver the best quality of education we can offer during this time while also considering our students’ unique situations.

-May each and every teacher use their academic freedom, with the heart to extend patience and understanding for students; in such a way we would have wanted our teachers to do the same if we are on the other side of the teacher’s table.
+May each teacher use their academic freedom with the heart to extend patience and understanding for students; in such a way, we would have wanted our teachers to do the same if we were on the other side of the teacher’s table.